Side of the Road

 Latest known live version: September 10, 2005

 "Side of the Road" was played on stage for the first time on August 2 2002.
-It is done as an acoustic duet, with Beck finger-picking his guitar, and Smokey adding some bluesy slide licks.
+It was done as an acoustic duet, with Beck finger-picking his guitar, and Smokey adding some bluesy slide licks.
 The live versions are a lot more haunting and powerful, while the recording feels more reflexive and folky, which I think is due to how Beck sings it.
-But for the most part, the song is quite similar on stage as to the record.

-A full-band version made it's first appearance on August 30 2002, though for the most part, the extra musicians stay out of the way.
+A full-band version made it's first appearance on August 30 2002, though for the most part, the extra musicians stay out of the way (as on the record).

 On tour with the Flaming Lips in October and November 2002, Beck played "Side of the Road" a few times.
-He didn't play it with the Lips, it was solo acoustic each time.
+He never played it with the Lips, it was done solo acoustic each time.

 One more band version came on February 14 2003.
 This time the band has a bit more presence, and the song sounds much fuller for it.